AnimeshSinha1309/shopping-webapp/README.md

 # Shopping webapp

+To understand functionality of this app, read the spec.pdf file.
 I used [this guide](https://www.freecodecamp.org/news/create-a-react-frontend-a-node-express-backend-and-connect-them-together-c5798926047c/) to unite my Express and React app.
+The app undergoes linting at every commit and also has been made keeping quality standards in mind.

 ------